josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🧬_clone_drift_deepfakes_audio_manipulation_and_voice_theft.md

 ---

-## ⚖️ VI.
-Law, Consent, and the Absence of the Throat
+## ⚖️ Law, Consent, and the Absence of the Throat

 Modern intellectual-property law protects **expression** only when it is fixed as a *discrete, reproducible work*:
 a book, a film, a song, a podcast.